 5. A provider may not limit the medium by which the individual requests a copy.
 Subsection (f) protects the provider against harassment.
 An example of harassment might be a request for a copy of a periodic report three years after the period covered by the report.
-The subsection does not establish a bright-line rule, however, and in a particular case the individual might indeed have a legitimate need for an old report.
+The subsection does not establish a bright-line rule, however, and in a particular case the individual

+1 might indeed have a legitimate need for an old report.

-Since the periodic reports must be made monthly and this section gives the individual a right to receive a written copy of the report, a request every month for a written version of that month's report cannot, within the meaning of this section, be made for purposes of harassment.
-If requested each month, the provider must comply each month.
-Similarly, if requested in advance to send written versions of the monthly reports, subsections (e) and (f) require the provider to comply with the request because the request is made before the expiration of 90 days after a plan is completed or terminated.
-If the request relates to historical materials, the provider may send a consolidated statement, rather than a copy of each periodic statement, so long as it clearly reveals the information required to be on each periodic report.
+2 3 Since the periodic reports must be made monthly and this section gives the individual a 4 right to receive a written copy of the report, a request every month for a written version of that 5 month's report cannot, within the meaning of this section, be made for purposes of harassment.
+If 6 requested each month, the provider must comply each month.
+Similarly, if requested in advance 7 to send written versions of the monthly reports, subsections (e) and (f) require the provider to 8 comply with the request because the request is made before the expiration of 90 days after a plan 9 is completed or terminated.
+If the request relates to historical materials, the provider may send a 10 consolidated statement, rather than a copy of each periodic statement, so long as it clearly reveals 11 the information required to be on each periodic report.
+12

-Section 27(c) requires a provider to retain records on an individual for five years.
+Section 27(c) 26 requires a provider to retain records on an individual for five years after the individual's final payment.
 That sets the outer limit on the time within which an individual may make a request under this section.